AlexiaDelorme/project-cookbook/testing/TESTING.md

 **Hypothesis:** The user should be logged out to perform this test.

 **Test scenario:**
 - [x] Click on the `RECIPES` menu item in the navigation bar.
-You should be presented with the 4 following recipe categories:
+You should be presented with the 4 following categories:
     - occasion
     - geography
     - diet